Lower Bounding Ground-State Energies of Local Hamiltonians Through the Renormalization Group: Benchmarking the Method on 1D Hamiltonians

 \section{Benchmarking the Method on 1D Hamiltonians}

-In this section, we present numerical results obtained with our relaxation method on a broad range of models, where we have implemented the two variants of the method that were described in \cref{sec:examplesFull} (MPS and TTN).
+In this section, we present numerical results obtained with our relaxation method on a broad range of models, where we have implemented the two variants of the method: the MPS-based variant presented in \cref{sec:summary}, and the TTN-based variant presented in \cref{sec:TTN}.
 In addition to the results themselves, we also provide a detailed analysis of the performance of the method.